osm-search/Nominatim/CONTRIBUTING.md

    sufficient.
 You need to show that the code actually solves the problem the PR claims to solve.

+We do not accept **under any circumstances** bulk-generated, agent-driven contributions.
+These PRs create a huge burden on the maintainers while not bringing a net-positive in increased engagement for the project.

 ## Getting Started with Development

 Please see the development section of the Nominatim documentation for